 How to make the most of telemedicine

-Making the most of telemedicine is a lot like making the most of any health care visit Making the Most of a Health Care Visit Preparing for a health care visit helps people get the most out of time spent with a doctor or another health care practitioner.
-(See also Introduction to Making the Most of Health Care and... read more , with a few additional considerations.
+Making the most of telemedicine is a lot like making the most of any health care visit Making the Most of a Health Care Visit Preparing for a health care visit helps people get the most out of time spent with a doctor or other health care professional.
+(See also Introduction to Making the Most of Health Care and Using... read more , with a few additional considerations.

 It is important to test the technology before the scheduled virtual visit.
 That way, there is time to resolve any problems.